-Adding a rug gives your room a homey feel, cushions the floor a bit more (your neighbors below will thank you), and adds more personality to the room!
+Adding a rug gives your dorm room a homey feel, cushions the floor a bit more (your neighbors below will thank you), and adds more personality to the room!

 Laundry bags/baskets and storage.
 They are a necessity for all dorm rooms, as is doing laundry.